ianhampton/Tealium-WordPress-Plugin/tealium/readme.txt

 * Install from the Wordpress plugin repository, or copy to your wp-content/plugins folder.
 * Enable through the plugins section within Wordpress.
-* Paste your Tealium code into 'Tealium Settings' under Settings in Wordpress and save.
+* Enter your account/profile/environment settings into 'Tealium Settings' under Settings in the admin menu.
 * That's it!

 Optional steps:

 * The position of the Tealium tag can be selected.
 * If there are items you wish to exclude from your data object, add the keys as a comma separated list.
+* A cache buster can be enabled for content editors.
+* Use the data source bulk export to quickly import your Wordpress custom fields into Tealium.
+* Choose between sync/async deployments.

 == Frequently Asked Questions ==